rebelsky/csc301-jekyll/_dev/_assignments/assignment05.md

 *Purpose*:

-*Collaboration* (code): You may discuss this assignment with anyone you like, provided you credit such discussion when you submit the assignment.
-You will learn more if you do most of the coding on your own, but you may choose to submit the code for the assignment as a pair or trio.

 *Collaboration* (written): You may discuss this assignment with anyone you like, provided you credit such discussion when you submit the assignment.
 You will find that you learn the material better more if you follow